“It’s especially important for students that have grown up here and don’t have another home.”

 Transcript for Real Dreamers

-There was talks of the Dream Act.
-Especially walking in, since there are so many Hispanic students there.
+There was talk of the Dream Act.
+Especially in Waukegan, since there are so many Hispanic students there.
 Oh man, it was something very big.
 Everybody was really excited.
 I know they wanted it to be passed for especially students because it’s made for students who were brought here by their parents like I was, and aren’t able to continue their education because they don’t have a social security number, or they can’t drive, or find a job… And so, it’s especially important, I think, for those students that have grown up here, don’t have another home, and want to continue to study but can’t.

 There’s a series of rules for those students, however, to be qualified as, like, real ‘Dreamers.’
 You would have to be here the last five years and prove that you’ve been here.
 I think you’ve had to be under eighteen years old, had gone to a U.S., like, high school, and there may have been some other things that you may have to prove.